 Mortality rates were based on the Generational RP-2000 with Projection Scale BB.
-17. STATE RETIREMENT PROGRAMS (continued)

-The actuarial assumptions used in the July 1, 2015, valuation were based on the results of an actuarial experience study for the period July 1, 2008, through June 30, 2013.
+The actuarial assumptions used in the July 1, 2016, valuation were based on the results of an actuarial experience study for the period July 1, 2008, through June 30, 2013.